Understanding Chrome Plating

 In turn this means you can't discharge a drop of hose water without pretreatment and permits; it means you can't take your bad solution anywhere without hazardous waste manifesting; it means you can't accumulate it without permits either.
 Finally, it means that, because you created the waste, you are legally responsible for it forever regardless of how much you spend to get rid of it.

 But are you subject to these regulations?
 If you are selling plated parts or plating services, absolutely!
 See EPA CFR431 and try to find an exception -- you won't.
 If you are doing it solely as a hobby, maybe you can get away with it if you stay lucky.
 But if the sewer authority wants to impose an assessment for upgrading the piping, and your neighbors know that you are plating, they will probably turn you in in a heartbeat.
 Read the fine print on your sewer agreement: you're forbidden from putting these wastes down the drain, and both your neighbors and the sewer authority would dearly love for you to have to bear the cost of repairs or upgrades.
 Is it likely to happen?
-Probably not.
-Can it happen?
+No. Can it happen?
 Yes.

 Chrome plating is done in very highly concentrated (about 32 oz./gal) chromic acid, H2CrO4 -- "hexavalent chromium" -- the stuff that made Erin Brockovich a household word.
 If a neighborhood child develops cancer from any cause whatsoever and his/her parents find out that you were chrome plating, God help you.
 Factories that use this stuff require exhaust scrubbing, they require fume suppressants that are monitored every day.
 The workers require medical surveillance (frequent blood tests for absorbed chromium).